-The legendary confrontation between William Jennings Bryan and Clarence Darrow in the Scopes Monkey Trial took place on a hot Monday afternoon in July 1925.
+The legendary confrontation between William Jennings Bryan and Clarence Darrow in the Scopes Monkey Trial took place on a hot Monday afternoon on July 20, 1925.
 But the real clash of these cultural titans didn’t exactly match what was later popularized in movies and theater.

 The Broadway play “Inherit The Wind” and two later films openly said they were loosely based on the trial about teaching evolution in public schools, and the banter between Bryan and Darrow in 1925 during the legal proceedings.

 But many facts and events in “Inherit the Wind” were adapted to make good theater, to the point that playwrights Jerome Lawrence and Robert E. Lee wanted it made clear that their play shouldn’t be taught as literal history.